Condor Selects Hanlon Engineering as the Lead Engineer for a Feasibility Study Design for a New Processing Plant Utilizing the Recently Acquired New SAG Mill - News Break

 Condor Selects Hanlon Engineering as the Lead Engineer for a Feasibility Study Design for a New Processing Plant Utilizing the Recently Acquired New SAG Mill

-SURREY, BC / ACCESSWIRE / June 23, 2021 / Condor Gold (AIM:CNR)(TSX:COG) is pleased to announce it has selected Hanlon Engineering & Associates of Tucson, Arizona ('Hanlon'), a wholly owned subsidiary company of GR Engineering Services Limited (GRES) as the Lead Engineer to develop a Feasibility Study (FS) level of design for a new processing plant around Condor's recently acquired new SAG Mill at La India Project, Nicaragua.
-Hanlon will be responsible for the engineering designs, the capital cost and operating costs of the processing plant to a FS level of design.www.albuquerqueexpress.com
+Get inside Wall Street with StreetInsider Premium.
+Claim your 1-week free trial here.
+SURREY, BC / ACCESSWIRE / June 23, 2021 / Condor Gold (AIM:CNR)(TSX:COG) is pleased to announce it has selected Hanlon Engineering & Associates of Tucson, Arizona ("Hanlon"), a wholly owned subsidiary company of GR Engineering Services Limited (GRES) as the Lead Engineer to develop a Feasibility Study (FS) level of design for a new processing plant around Condor's recently acquired new SAG Mill at La India Project, Nicaragua.
+Hanlon will be responsible for the engineering designs, the capital cost and operating costs of the processing plant to a FS level of design.www.streetinsider.com